binkley/homebrewery-files/witch.md

 #### Level 2: Cross Words

 You learn the *Hex* spell.
-It is always prepared for you and doesn&rsquo;t count against the number of spells you can prepare.
+It is always prepared for you and doesn't count against the number of spells you can prepare.

 You can cast *Hex* without expending a spell slot using only verbal components.
 You can do so twice, and you regain all expended uses when you finish a long rest.
 Casting with spell slots follows the normal rules for spell components.